Scope of Work Template, Free Download 2026

 Project Overview and Objectives

 Provide a high-level summary of the project, its business purpose, and the objectives it aims to achieve.
+The SBA project management guidance recommends defining clear objectives before engaging contractors.
 This section frames the entire scope of work and helps stakeholders understand why the project exists and what success looks like from both the client's and the provider's perspective.

 Deliverables and Specifications